 Yes.
 As of May 2016, foreign tourists are able to reserve and pay for tickets on the IRCTC website using international cards.
 This is facilitated through Atom, a new online and mobile payments platform.

 However, foreigners must have an account that's been verified by Indian Railways.
 Previously, this involved a convoluted process including the emailing of passport details.
 However, foreigners can now immediately register online on the IRCTC website, using their international cell phone number and email address.
 An OTP (One-Time Pin) will be sent to the cell phone number for verification, and a registration fee of 100 rupees is payable.
-Here's how to do it.
+You can find out how to do it online.
 Cleartrip.com also accepts many international debit and credit cards.
 It doesn't show all trains though.

 How Can Foreigners Buy Tickets at the Station?